 We usually spay a cat when it is around 6 months of age.
 This timetable is variable, the important point is to perform the surgery before it goes into heat.
 Increasing daylight encountered in late winter and early spring stimulate female cats to go into heat.

-On the day of surgery we need your pet in the hospital between 7:30 AM and 8 AM.
-Please take away all food and water when you go to bed the evening before surgery, and do not give your cat anything to eat or drink the morning of surgery.
+On the day of surgery we need your cat in the hospital between 7:30 AM and 8 AM.
+Please take away all food when you go to bed the evening before surgery.
+Let your pet have water during the night.
+Do not give your cat anything to eat or drink the morning of surgery.

 Our surgeon will call you after the surgery is complete and your cat is awake.
 It can go home in the late afternoon the day of surgery.
 Please call our office at 4 PM for pickup time, you will be given written post operative instructions then.
 We are open in the evening if you need to pick up later.

 This area contains graphic pictures of an actual surgical procedure performed at the hospital.